Why Should You Consider a Mobile Home Warranty?

 Understanding Homeowners Insurance: What Exactly Does the Word “Liability” Mean?

 “Liability” coverage is somewhat less straightforward than the rest of the protections offered by homeowners insurance.
 It includes no-fault medical coverage for individuals who may be injured in your home (although it does not cover medical coverage for you (the policy owner) or your family.
 It also covers property damage or bodily injury caused by you or your immediate family (as long as it is accidental).
-So if you accidentally ruin something of your neighbor’s, your homeowners will insurance cover it.
+So if you accidentally ruin something of your neighbor’s, your homeowners insurance should cover it.
+Just check with your insurance company.

 Choosing a Mobile Home Warranty